 As advertised by VPN providers themselves, can a VPN really make a difference in download speeds?
 Well, it can but not in every scenario.

 VPNs have become popular in the past few years.
 Previously used only by professionals for business purposes, now has trickled down to almost everyone.
 The reason VPN is recommended for everyone is mainly for security purposes.
 There have been some other claims too.
 Out of which the ‘improving download speed’ looked unusual.
-So, we thought why not take it and discuss in detail for our readers to understand VPN better.
+So, we thought why not take it and discuss it in detail for our readers to understand VPN better.

 What is a VPN and what it does?